College of Staten Island: Research

 CSI has more than 80 science labs which includes the Center for Developmental Neuroscience and The CUNY Interdisciplinary High-Performance Computing Center (HPCC).
-HPPC is made to advance the university's educational and research mission by providing advanced high-performance computing technology resources and corresponding technical assistance to faculty and students.
+HPCC is made to advance the university's educational and research mission by providing advanced high-performance computing technology resources and corresponding technical assistance to faculty and students.
 It is one of the most powerful supercomputers in the region.

+The CSI Library supports the research needs of its students, faculty, and staff by collecting, preserving, and providing access to scholarly resources in a variety of formats.
+To provide a balanced collection of select materials that support the College's instructional, curricular, and research goals, the CSI Library has a collection of 183,238 physical books, 1,429,124 ebooks, and other resources.

+The Archives & Special Collections at the CSI Library collects, preserves, and provides access to primary and secondary materials that document the history of both Staten Island and the College of Staten Island.
+The Archives focuses on key aspects of the College's history, including its predecessors, Staten Island Community College and Richmond College, along with faculty research and alumni achievements.

 Rankings

 As of the 2016 school year, U.S. News & World Report has ranked The College of Staten Island between 146th and 187th in their Best Regional Universities in the North category, and tied for 118th in Best Undergraduate Engineering Programs that do not offer a doctorate, yet the college is unranked nationally.
 For 2018, the Times Higher Education World University Rankings has placed The College of Staten Island between 601st and 800th in their US University Rankings category, while Forbes ranks the college 451st nationally, 152nd in their Public Colleges category, and 164th in the Northeast.
 Furthermore, Forbes ranks the college 111th in their America's Best Value Colleges.
 The college is also very research oriented and the High Impact Universities Research Performance Index (RPI) grades CSI with a B for its research performance.
 Furthermore, the college is ranked 37th nationally in the 2017 SMI Ranking which measures the upward economic mobility.